imranhadi01/website/README.md

 ```

-To update the static files run
+To update the static files run:

 ```
 python manage.py collectstatic